Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Introduction

-In addition to improving system efficiency, \model \space incorporates a group-aware multimodal aggregation mechanism, which enables shared representation learning among users with similar preferences.
-This facilitates cross-client knowledge transfer while maintaining personalized modeling capabilities.
-Moreover, a preference-guided distillation strategy is introduced to ensure that multimodal signals directly contribute to the learning of recommendation-relevant features.
-Extensive experiments demonstrate that our method achieves state-of-the-art performance on benchmark datasets.
+To this end, we introduce a new framework, \textbf{G}roup-wise \textbf{F}usion for \textbf{M}ultimodal-enhanced \textbf{F}ederated \textbf{R}ecommendation (\textbf{\model}).
+The framework proposes a reallocation of learning responsibilities: Multimodal representation learning takes place centrally on the server side, where comprehensive item content and sufficient computational capacity are accessible.
+Clients then operate on compact, distilled representations that encapsulate both semantic content and user preference relevance.
+This design reduces client-side burdens and aligns well with commonly adopted system architectures in real-world deployments (\textbf{Solution for challenge 1}).
+In addition to improving system efficiency, \model incorporates a group-aware multimodal aggregation mechanism, which enables shared multimodal representation among users in a group with similar preferences.
+By coordinating learning across users within a group, the mechanism mitigates cross-client heterogeneity while enabling collaborative knowledge propagation (\textbf{Solution for challenge 2}).
+Moreover, a preference-guided distillation strategy is introduced.
+It maps multimodal representations into the user preference space and incorporates them into client model optimization via a distillation loss.
+This approach ensures that multimodal information is utilized in a way that directly aligns with the recommendation objective (\textbf{Solution for challenge 3}).
+Extensive experiments demonstrate that our method achieves state-of-the-art performance on multimodal recommendation benchmark datasets.
 Our \textbf{main contributions} are summarized as follows, \begin{itemize} \item We propose \model, a novel conceptual framework that systematically integrates multimodal content into federated recommendation, providing a flexible and effective approach to leverage diverse item modalities. \item We design a group-aware multimodal aggregation mechanism to enable fine-grained integration of multimodal representations among users with similar preferences.
-Additionally, we incorporate a preference-guided distillation loss to align multimodal features with recommendation objectives, balancing knowledge sharing and personalization. \item Extensive experiments demonstrate the superior performance of \model \space compared to competitive baselines.
+Additionally, we incorporate a preference-guided distillation loss to align multimodal features with recommendation objectives, balancing knowledge sharing and personalization. \item Extensive experiments demonstrate the superior performance of \model compared to competitive baselines.
 In addition, comprehensive analyses further validate its compatibility, effectiveness and practical applicability. \end{itemize}